AndreeaDogaru/SphereGuided/README.md

 python setup.py build_ext --inplace
 ```
 ## Data
 For the DTU dataset, as each method used its own version of the data, we recommend using the indications provided in the integrated repositories.
-For [NeuS](https://drive.google.com/file/d/1zgD-uTLjO8hXcjLqelU444rwS9s9-Syg/view?usp=share_link), the data has to be downloaded from Google Drive and added to the `data` directory.
+For NeuS, the data has to be downloaded from [here](https://www.dropbox.com/sh/w0y8bbdmxzik3uk/AAAaZffBiJevxQzRskoOYcyja?dl=0) and added to the `data` directory.
 For [NeuralWarp](https://github.com/fdarmon/NeuralWarp#data), it can easily be downloaded with:
 ```
 ./NeuralWarp/download_dtu.sh
 ```